 “The effects of the rising costs of insurance claims are not only felt by insurers relative to their claim payouts and loss ratios but also policyholders and how much they pay for coverage,” Christopher Graham of AM Best said in a statement.
 “This is a particularly acute problem for larger, public companies.”
 D&O trends reflect the growth of litigation financing, AM Best stated.
 Other risk factors contributing to an uptick in D&O lawsuits—and thus higher premiums— include sexual misconduct lawsuits, discrimination cases, and failure to disclose or address climate change risks.
 Cyber incidents leave corporate boards particularly vulnerable.

-Cyberattacks are increasing in frequency and severity, and plaintiffs may hold decision-makers accountable in lawsuits against companies for financial and reputational losses from cyberattacks.
+Attacks are increasing in frequency and severity.
+Consequently plaintiffs may hold decision-makers accountable in lawsuits against companies for financial and reputational losses from cyber attacks.

 “Cyberattacks that lead to subsequent service disruptions can elevate the potential losses from business interruption,”

-AM Best stated in the report.
 “Such additional costs can affect a company’s stock price, with management held responsible for the economic losses.
 This, and not the attack itself, is the true D&O exposure to cyber risks.”
-SPACs emerged in recent years as a significant part of the financial transaction market.
+(AM best) SPACs emerged in recent years as a significant part of the financial transaction market.
 According to SPAC Analytics, 2021 saw 968 SPAC initial public offering (IPO) formations, accounting for 63% of all IPOs in the United States.
 This followed an explosion of SPAC IPOs in the prior year (2020 had 248 SPAC IPOs, compared to 59 in 2019).

 “The growing popularity of SPACs indicates that this is a viable and important alternate way for a company to go public,” AM Best noted.
-“From a D&O perspective, however, SPACs pose unique risks—with potentially greater exposure to liability at each stage of the process.”
-The number of shareholder lawsuits against postmerger SPACs rose to 15, up from five in all of 2020.
-More SPACs also mean more SPACs looking for insurance, and an industry backlog leaves some uninsured or underinsured as they wait for a policy.
+“From a D&O perspective, however, SPACs pose unique risks.
+With potentially greater exposure to liability at each stage of the process.”
+The number of shareholder lawsuits against post merger SPACs rose to 15, up from five in all of 2020.
+More SPACs also mean more SPACs looking for insurance.
+An industry backlog leaves some uninsured or underinsured as they wait for a policy.
 There aren’t many insurers in the market willing to write D&O insurance for SPACs because of increased litigation risks.
 What’s more, those who are writing D&O policies for SPACs have typically lowered their maximum exposure limits while charging similar premiums.